 “I actually just signed back on not too long ago for five more years.
 They wanted to do six and I said, ‘Can we just do five?'” he told Glamour at the time.
 “That gets me to 20 years on the show and 50 years old, and I’m not saying I would want to leave, but I would want to take a second to reassess.
 My goal is to stay long enough to hand the show over to my daughter.
 She’s 12, so I need a good nine years so she can get through college.
 Then she can take over.”

-That said, in December 2020, rumors sparked that Harrison was retiring as the Bachelor franchise’s host after his move to Texas.
+In December 2020, rumors sparked that Harrison was retiring as the Bachelor franchise’s host after his move to Texas.
 The New York Post reported at the time that Harrison moved to Austin, Texas, far away from where the Bachelor Mansion is in Los Angeles.
 The news also came after season 16 of The Bachelorette, where Harrison skipped several episodes to move his son to college.
 JoJo Fletcher replaced him as the host for those episodes.

 What is Chris Harrison’s net Worth?